dominguesleo/Simple-Speech-to-Text-Translator/README.md

     python main.py
     ```

-2. Open your web browser and go to the address shown in the terminal (default is `http://127.0.0.1:7860`).
+2. Open your web browser and go to the address shown in the terminal (default is `http://127.0.0.1:7861`).

 3. Upload an audio file or record your voice using the microphone.

 4. Select the target language for translation.

-5. The application will transcribe the audio, translate the text, and generate an audio file with the translation.
+### Using Docker

+1. Open your web browser and go to the address shown in the terminal (default is `http://127.0.0.1:7861`).

+2. Upload an audio file or record your voice using the microphone.

+3. Select the target language for translation.

 ## Cleanup Function

 The application is configured to delete the generated `.mp3` file upon closing the execution.
 This is done for testing purposes to ensure that temporary files do not accumulate.